Wild Florida Photo - Sus scrofa - Wild hog

 These animals breed profusely and are ancestors of pigs that have escaped from domestication over the years as far back as from the early Spanish explorers and colonists in Florida.

-A razorback hog charging past backpackers on the Cumberland Trail in Tennessee.
+A razorback hog charging past backpackers on the Cumberland Trail

 For more information on this species, visit the following link: